fakhruladani/Distributed-System-Example-with-Google-Pub-Sub/README.md

-# Distributed System Example with Google Pub/Sub
+# Distributed System Example with Google Pub/Sub for Online Shopping

 This project demonstrates the implementation of a distributed system using Google Cloud Pub/Sub to simulate an online shopping process.
 The system consists of multiple services that communicate asynchronously using Pub/Sub messaging.